Quan-Sun/Applied-Tensorflow/README.md

 **[Basic](https://github.com/Quan-Sun/Learning_Tensorflow/tree/master/Basic)** - A file contains basic Tensorflow tutorials, such as graph, session, tensor, nerual networks, CNN, etc.

+**[MNIST_CNN](https://github.com/Quan-Sun/Applied-Tensorflow/blob/master/MNIST_CNN.ipynb)** - A notebook for MNIST classification by a simple CNN model, but getting a very high testing accuracy.

 **[CNNs with Noisy Labels](https://github.com/Quan-Sun/Learning_Tensorflow/blob/master/CNNs%20with%20Nosiy%20Labels.ipynb)** - A notebook for an interesting experiment that I found on Github, which tests how convolutional neural networks that are trained on random labels (with some probability) are still able to acheive good accuracy on MNIST.
 However, my result shows a different conclusion that the random labels can surely affect the CNNs' performance.

 **[CIFAR10](https://github.com/Quan-Sun/Learning_Tensorflow/tree/master/CIFAR10)** - A file contaions models for CIFAR-10 classification.
 CIFAR-10 classification is a common benchmark problem in machine learning.
 The problem is to classify RGB 32x32 pixel images across 10 categories:airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.